Design, Found, & Lead A School

 Stake your territory

-For the 2013-2014 Fellowship, we welcome applicants who wish to start charter schools in the territories listed below.
-Individuals who wish to apply to a territory not listed apply as a “National” Fellow.
+For the 2014-2015 Fellowship, we welcome applicants who wish to start charter schools in the territories listed below.

 Our Excellent Schools

-Following a no excuses model of an academically rigorous instructional program, dramatically increased instructional time, and a relentless focus on literacy and mathematics, BES schools routinely outperform their surrounding districts on standardized tests and thoroughly prepare their students for success in college—and in life.
+Following the BES model of an academically rigorous instructional program, dramatically increased instructional time, and a relentless focus on literacy and mathematics, BES schools routinely outperform their surrounding districts on standardized tests and thoroughly prepare their students for success in college—and in life.